 How Small Businesses Impact Their Communities

-May 5, 2025 ·Business Growth and Development
+October 14, 2025 ·Business Growth and Development

 Small businesses are the heartbeat of our community, making a lasting impact that reaches far beyond the annual recognition of Small Business Saturday.
-These locally owned establishments reflect the unique personality of our towns, fostering meaningful connections with residents and visitors alike—something often lost in larger corporate settings.
+These locally owned establishments reflect the unique personality of our towns, fostering meaningful connections with residents and visitors alike, something often lost in larger corporate settings.

 Supporting a small business isn’t just about appreciating its charm or individuality.
 It’s about recognizing the vital role these businesses play in strengthening our local economy, enriching civic life, and providing goods and services that are as diverse and distinctive as the community itself.
+Most importantly, it’s about buying local and doing what we can as a community to ensure our local businesses continue to thrive and hold up the Cumberland County economy.

 Economic Benefits of Small Businesses